dart-lang/site-www/src/faq.md

-In Dart 1.x, you can [opt in to strong mode.](/guides/language/sound-dart#how-to-enable-strong-mode) We recommend that you migrate to strong mode now to take advantage of the new sound type system that finds errors at compile time.
-For more information, see [Strong Mode Dart] and [Dart 2.0 Updates](/dart-2.0).
+In Dart 1.x, you can [opt in to strong mode.](/guides/language/sound-dart#how-to-enable-strong-mode) We recommend that you migrate to strong mode now to take advantage of the new sound type system.
+For more information, see [Strong Mode Dart].

 {% include optional-types-2.0.html %}